 the provisional date on which the amended Code would take effect if approved,

-provided that no Change Request may be notified in the period from 24 December to 2 January in any Year, inclusive.
+provided that no Draft Change Request may be notified in the period from 24 December to 2 January in any Year, inclusive.

-First Gas will publish any Draft Change Request on OATIS within 3 Business Days of receiving it.
+First Gas will publish any Draft Change Request on OATIS as soon as is reasonably practicable and in any event within 3 Business Days of receiving it.

 Within 10 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may request the Change Requestor to provide additional, relevant information in relation to the proposed change.